MDMC.trajectory_analysis package

 Parameters:

-• (int (n_atoms) – Number of simulation steps in the trajectory.
+• n_steps (int, optional) – Number of simulation steps in the trajectory.
 Defaults to 1.

-• optional) (If the trajectory contains) – Number of simulation steps in the trajectory.
+• n_atoms (int, optional) – Number of atoms in the system.
 Defaults to 1.

 setBytesPerNumber(bytes_per_number: int = 8)[source]